Maticzpl/MoreHazards/README.md

     tesla_gate_disable_chance: 33
   # Elevators Module - Once in a while an elevator can breakdown.
   elevators:
-  # EVENT: Elevators will sometimes breakdown and stop working
     enabled: false
     # List of all the elevators that can break down.
 AVAILABLE: LczA LczB Nuke Scp049 GateA GateB
     breakable_elevators: